Santhi (1965 film): Production

 Santhi marked the final time Sivaji Ganesan and M. R. Radha appeared together onscreen.

 Soundtrack

-Soundtrack was composed by Viswanathan–Ramamoorthy, with lyrics by Kannadasan.
+The soundtrack was composed by Viswanathan–Ramamoorthy, with lyrics by Kannadasan.
 According to T. M. Soundararajan, when Viswanathan sang to him the tune of "Yaarantha Nilavu" that Soundararajan was supposed to sing, he was dumbstruck: "I was just too stunned and I wondered how I am going to sing it.
 It is impossible to sing like him".
 Ganesan who heard the song decided to postpone the shoot of this song as he wanted to prepare himself for performing in order to suit Soundarajan's style of rendition for this song.